whosonfirst/go-whosonfirst-catalog/README.md

-# go-whosonfirst-catalog
+# go-whosonfirst-inspector

-Go package for working with names and RFC 5646 language tags in Who's On First documents.
+Who's On First datastore inspector.

 ## Install

-You will need to have both `Go` (specifically a version of Go more recent than 1.6 so let's just assume you need [Go 1.8](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
+You will need to have both `Go` (specifically a version of Go more recent than 1.7 so let's just assume you need [Go 1.9](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type:

 ```
 make bin